 Please note that the schedule below is provisional.

 The Decision Maker–impartiality, ethics and independence from appointing body:

 Assessment will be via two written assignments and an oral presentation, comprising:

-Places on this course are limited, and they are often over–subscribed.
-We have selection criteria and you are required to submit certain documentation to support your application.
+Places on this course are limited, and it is often over–subscribed.
+We have a selection criterion in place, and you are required to submit certain documentation to support your application.